-Selected abstract submissions will be presented during a series of oral sessions (each session will comprise 6 oral presentations) convened throughout the conference each lasting for 2 hours.
+Selected abstract submissions will be presented during a series of oral sessions convened throughout the Symposium.
 Authors will present their research in a specific topic area, and each session will be moderated by experts in the field.
-The session chairs will also facilitate audience questions.
+The session chair will also facilitate audience questions.
 All lectures will be exclusively in English.